yidas/yii2-fontawesome/README.md

 composer require yidas/yii2-fontawesome
 ```

-Or you could also edit `composer.json` with adding package in require section then run `composer update`.
+Or you could edit `composer.json` with adding package in require section then run `composer update`.

 ```
 "yidas/yii2-fontawesome": "~2.0.0"